Tag Archives: natural antibiotic

 HOW TO REAP GARLIC’S BENEFITS

-When a cold first begins its assault on you one of the easiest ways to fight it off is to chew or swallow a raw clove of garlic in which a strong garlic aroma has developed.
+When a cold first begins one of the easiest ways to fight it off is to chew or swallow a raw clove of garlic in which a strong garlic aroma has developed.
 The effect of garlic can be quite dramatic even eradicating the cold.
-Cut the clove open first and leave to sit in the air for a few minutes before you eat it.
+Cut the clove open first and leave it to sit in the air for a few minutes before you eat it.
 The healing power strengthens when the cut clove is exposed to the air.

 Eat Garlic